nullxx/meet-background/README.md

 Source code of chrome plugin

 # How to install
-* Download the lat release from [here](https://github.com/nullxx/meet-background/releases/latest)
+* Download the lastest release from [here](https://github.com/nullxx/meet-background/releases/latest)
 * Unzip it
 * Go to this url: ```chrome://extensions/```
 * Turn develop mode ```on```